 In 2012, a survey by Wakefield Research found that 51% of Americans believed storms would affect cloud computing.
-We'd hope that things have changed over the last 7 years, and that people are at least a little more savvy about what 'the cloud' is and does.
-But we do know that there are still a lot of concerns and misconceptions.
-So here we are to answer some of those lingering questions...
+We're pretty sure that things have changed over the last decade, and that people are at least a little more savvy about what 'the cloud' is and does.
+But we do know that there are still some lingering concerns and misconceptions.
+So here we are to answer some of those questions...

 But first - what is cloud computing?